larevuegeek/rust_dotenv/README.md

-Voici une version mise à jour du README pour inclure ces précisions :

----

-# rust_dotenv - A Lightweight Rust Library for Loading Environment Variables
+# rust DotEnv - A Lightweight Rust Library for Loading Environment Variables

 `rust_dotenv` is a Rust library designed to load environment variables from `.env` files, supporting multiple environments and local overrides.
 This library is perfect for managing configurations dynamically across different environments like development, testing, and production.